thom-de-bom/nyp-korting/README.md

 ├── README.md            # This documentation
 ├── Coupons.txt          # Saved coupons (created automatically)
 └── images/              # Folder containing reference images
-    ├── box.jpg          # Image of the coupon input field
-    ├── NOGEENCOUPON.png # Image that appears when a valid coupon is found └── verwijder.png    # Image of the "verwijder" (remove) button
+    ├── box.jpg          # Image of the coupon input field (first state) ├── box2.png         # Alternative image of the coupon input field (second state) ├── NOGEENCOUPON.png # Image that appears when a valid coupon is found └── verwijder.png    # Image of the "verwijder" (remove) button
 ```

 ## Troubleshooting

-- **Script can't find the input field**: Make sure the coupon input field is clearly visible on screen and the `images/box.jpg` file matches what's on screen
+- **Script can't find the input field**: Make sure the coupon input field is clearly visible on screen.
+The script checks for both `images/box.jpg` and `images/box2.png` to handle different states of the input field, so ensure both images match what's on screen.
 - **Script doesn't recognize valid coupons**: Try adjusting the confidence level in the script
 - **Script stops unexpectedly**: Check if the website layout has changed
 - **"verwijder" button not found**: Make sure the button is visible and matches the `images/verwijder.png` image